rapidsai/cudf/README.md

 [![Documentation Status](https://readthedocs.org/projects/pygdf/badge/?version=latest)](http://pygdf.readthedocs.io/en/latest/?badge=latest)

-PyGDF implements the Python interface to access and manipulate the GPU DataFrame of [GPU Open Analytics Initialive (GoAi)](http://gpuopenanalytics.com/).
+PyGDF implements the Python interface to access and manipulate the GPU DataFrame of [GPU Open Analytics Initiative (GoAi)](http://gpuopenanalytics.com/).
 We aim to provide a simple interface that is similar to the Pandas DataFrame and hide the details of GPU programming.

 ## Setup